SumoLogic-Labs/intellij-wordspec-plugin/CONTRIBUTING.md

 # Release process

-The plugin is released to my private account.
+The plugin is released to Sumo jFrog account under the name `Sumo Logic WordSpec`.

-To do that I use `./gradlew publish` command.
+To do that I use `./gradlew publish -PintellijPublishToken=<LOOK_FOR_"IntelliJ Plugins Portal Token"_IN_SHARED_1PASSWORD>` command.

-A IntelliJ Publish Token is required during the release process.